hujhax/austin-improv-wiki/Shows/The Double Barrel.md

 ---
-description: "(formerly The Twofer and The Style Show) was a performance..."
+description: "Performance slot at The Hideout Theatre."
 image: "File/The%20Double%20Barrel.png"
 ---
 <div>